tavisshore/SpaGBOL/README.md

 </div>

 ## 📓 Description
 Cross-View Geo-Localisation within urban regions is challenging in part due to the lack of geo-spatial structuring within current datasets and techniques.
 We propose utilising graph representations to model sequences of local observations and the connectivity of the target location.
 Modelling as a graph enables generating previously unseen sequences by sampling with new parameter configurations.
 To leverage this newly available information, we propose a GNN-based architecture, producing spatially strong embeddings and improving discriminability over isolated image embeddings.

-We release **SpaGBOL**, the first graph-based CVGL dataset, consisting of 10 city centre graph networks across the globe.
+We release 🍝 **SpaGBOL** 🍝, the first graph-based CVGL dataset, consisting of 10 city centre graph networks across the globe.
 This densely sampled structured dataset will progress the CVGL field towards real-world viability.

 ## 💾 SpaGBOL: Graph-Based CVGL Dataset
 The dataset's first version contains 98,855 panoramic streetview images across different seasons, and 19,771 corresponding satellite images from 10 mostly densely populated international cities.
 This translates to 5 panoramic images and one satellite image per graph node.
 Downloading instructions below.